DanDo385/solidity-edu/foundry/LEARNING_GUIDE.md

 ### Starting Anvil

-**⚠️ IMPORTANT: This project is designed for LOCAL DEVELOPMENT ONLY using Anvil**
+**â ď¸ IMPORTANT: This project is designed for LOCAL DEVELOPMENT ONLY using Anvil**

 Anvil is Foundry's local Ethereum node.
 Think of it as a private blockchain running on your computer - like a test server for your contracts.